oxc-project/acorn-test262/test-typescript/tests/cases/conformance/salsa/moduleExportAliasElementAccessExpression.ts.md

             "start": 134,
             "end": 153,
             "raw": "\"Does not work yet\"",
-            "value": "Does not work yet"
+            "value": "Does not work yet",
+            "regex": null,
+            "bigint": null
           }
         },
         "right": {